 If you don’t know where to start in the plethora of available options, a credit card comparison tool might be just what you need!

-What you’ll need for a credit card application
+What you’ll need to apply for a credit card

-Each lender may have slightly different application processes based on its risk profile and internal procedures.
+Each card issuer may have slightly different application processes based on risk profiles and internal procedures.
 To apply for a Scotiabank credit card or loan, for instance, you need to provide the following.

 Please also note that this is just a guide.
-I recommend reading up on the requirements for the specific credit card you’re applying for before you start to avoid any mishaps.
+I recommend reading up on the requirements for the specific credit card you’re applying for beforehand in order to avoid any mishaps.

-Depending on your chosen lender/financial institution, there may be several different ways you can apply for a credit card.
+Depending on your chosen financial institution, there may be several different ways you can apply for a credit card.
 Let’s briefly go over each option.